Padamkalra/PadamBookStore/PadamBookStore/README.txt

 						public double Price100 { get; set; }

 	3:24pm
 	      I used this command to add those validations and new fields
 							// add-migration AddNewValidationToProduct
 				and neww file was created named as  20221130161723_AddNewValidationToProduct.cs
 							//20221130161723_AddNewValidationToProduct.designer.cs

+   3:30pm
+   In ProductRepository.cs file I added new properties and validations to the repository

+					objFromDb.Price = product.Price;
+					objFromDb.Price50 = product.Price50;
+					objFromDb.Price100 = product.Price100;